My Cheese-O-Meter

 1. Triple Gloucester.
 The elusive holy grail of cheeses.
 From Gloucester.

 2. Double Gloucester.
 If you have trouble finding Triple Gloucester, then you can’t go wrong with its populist sibling Double.
 Trump-like appearance, but that doesn’t mean it’s not a vote-winner.
 Biden-like quality: good all-rounder, mild, creamy, child-friendly, goes with most things, melts easily.
+Oily.
 Used in cheese rolling competitions.
 From Gloucester.

 3. Single Gloucester.
 Pale and aloof, Double’s estranged half-sister.
 From Gloucester.